 Progress on the Implementation of the GFCS

 4.1.6 The meeting reviewed progress on the implementation of the GFCS and partner’s structures and activities that contribute or are relevant to the GFCS.
 It also reviewed the outcome of the Meeting on the Implementation Coordination of the GFCS, held from 29 September to 1 October 2014 at the WMO Secretariat in Geneva.
 The PAC recognized the large volume of investments being made by the various partners in activities related to the development and application of climate services and stressed the need for enhanced cooperation and coordination at global, regional and national levels with a view to enhancing the effectiveness of these investments.
 In this regard, the PAC called for the replication of the coordination function that it ensures at the global level at the national level through the establishment of frameworks for climate services as the coordination mechanism that would bring together all stakeholders to collectively identify gaps in the development and application of climate services, facilitate coordinated planning and assign roles and responsibilities for addressing priorities in a systematic manner.
-The PAC recommended that, in order to ensure the sustainability of these frameworks, they should be anchored to existing structures, where applicable.
-Such structures could be, for example, disaster risk reduction platforms, national climate change adaptation committees and other similar structures that bring together stakeholders.
+The PAC recommended that, in order to ensure the sustainability of these frameworks, they should be anchored to existing and emerging structures, where applicable.
+Such structures could be the emerging national climate services frameworks or initiatives being spearheaded by National Meteorological and Hydrological Services (NMHSs), disaster risk reduction platforms, national climate change adaptation committees and other similar structures that bring together stakeholders.
 In addition, the meeting recommended that the PAC establish effective mechanisms to connect to relevant national and regional coordination mechanisms so as to maximize the effectiveness of their actions.

 4.1.7 The PAC noted that to increase effectiveness in the implementation of the GFCS focus should be on implementing projects and activities in an initial set of countries to develop a “Proof of Concept” that would allow lessons to be learnt for the development of guidelines for replication in other countries and regions.
 This should be guided by the basic needs for climate services at national level with a view to improve the current level of capacities in those countries with limited ability for the effective production and application of climate services, while being mindful of the regional and sub-regional context when considering investments to modernize and strengthen infrastructure such as observing systems for instance.
-The PAC noted the important role of National Meteorological and Hydrological Services (NMHSs) in facilitating and supporting coordination and implementation of climate services at national level.
+The PAC noted the important role of NMHSs in facilitating and supporting coordination and implementation of climate services at national level.

 Role of the PAC